weikunhan/leetcode-summary-python/special_case/README.md

 # Special Case

 The following questions, I prefer to solve by some not commonly used methods.
-If you interest more about those methods, please find more material about this method.
+If you interest in more about those methods, please find more material about this method.

 * [Two Sum](##Two-Sum)
 * [Sliding Window](##Sliding-Window)